Key Takeaway

 "I Have Specific Wishes About My Stuff"

+"I don't have enough assets."
 You don't need to be wealthy to need a will.
-Even if your estate is modest, a will ensures your few assets go where you want them.
+Even if your estate is modest, a will ensures your few assets go where you want.
 And if you have children, the guardianship question alone justifies a will regardless of your net worth.

+"My spouse gets everything anyway."
 Not necessarily.
-Intestacy laws vary by state, and many don't give everything to the surviving spouse — especially if you have children from a prior relationship.
-And "everything going to my spouse" doesn't address what happens if your spouse dies at the same time or shortly after you.
+Intestacy laws vary by state, and many don't give everything to the surviving spouse — especially if there are children from a prior relationship.

-Nobody plans to die young, but accidents and sudden illnesses don't check your age.
-If you're over 18 and have any responsibilities, relationships, or opinions about your affairs, you're old enough for a will.
+"I'm too young."
+Nobody plans to die young.
+Accidents and sudden illness don't check your age.
+If you're over 18 and have any responsibilities or relationships, you're old enough to have a will.

-Beneficiary designations are important, but they don't cover everything.
+"I've named beneficiaries on everything."
+Beneficiary designations don't cover everything.
 Your car, your home (if not jointly owned), your personal property, your guardianship wishes — these all require a will.

+"It's too expensive."
 A basic will doesn't have to cost much.
-Online legal services offer simple wills at modest prices.
-Many states have resources through legal aid organizations.
-And the cost of not having a will — probate complications, family conflict, unintended distribution — far exceeds the cost of creating one.
+Online legal services offer simple wills at affordable prices.
+And the cost of not having a will — probate complications, family conflict, unintended distribution — almost always exceeds the cost of creating one.

+"I can do it later."
 You can.
-But if "later" never comes — because life gets busy or because something unexpected happens first — your family pays the price.
-The best time to create a will was five years ago.
-The second-best time is now.
+But if "later" never comes — because life stays busy or because something unexpected happens first — your family pays the price.

 What Happens Without a Will

-The most heartbreaking aspect of intestacy isn't the legal mess — it's the family conflict.
-When there's no clear direction, family members often disagree.
-And those disagreements happen during the worst possible time — while everyone is grieving.
+The most painful part of intestacy isn't the legal mess.
+It's the family conflict.
+When there are no clear directions, family members disagree.
+Those disagreements happen during the worst possible time — while everyone is already grieving.

 The Quick Decision Framework

-You DEFINITELY need a will if any of these are true:
+You DEFINITELY need a will if any of these apply:

 - You have minor children